Sample Chapters from

 Karlani conceded the point with a nod.
 “And the captain just told you why.
 I thought you understood.
 Or did I give you too much credit?”

 “I am not in the mood for this.”
 Llew turned for her room, but Karlani followed.
 It seemed she intended this to turn into a fight.
 Llew supposed she should have seen it coming.
 Karlani couldn’t stand that Llew had taken her by surprise barely a week earlier.
-And only a lack of bruising and Karlani’s pride had kept Llew’s victory secret.
+And only a lack of bruising and Karlani’s pride had dismissed Llew’s victory as a non-event.

 Llew reached her door, gripped the handle.
 Karlani came up behind her.
 Intimidatingly close.